huynguy-db/arcion-docs/content/docs/references/source-prerequisites/SQLServer.md

     After filling out the **Staging Directory** field, click on **Next**.

 5. The **Confirm Installation** screen appears.
-If the settings in the preceeding steps suit your requirements, click **Next** to start the installation.
+If the settings in the preceding steps suit your requirements, click **Next** to start the installation.

 ## Securely connect to the CDC Agent
 Arcion CDC Agent installer generates a certificate for TLS/SSL communication.
 This certificate encrypts the connections to the CDC Agent.
 By default, Replicant trusts all CDC Agent connections.
 To ensure that Replicant connects to a trusted Agent, you must take the following measures: